ReliefApplications/ems-frontend/libs/ui/README.md

 To work on this library we recommend to install [Nx Console](https://nx.dev/core-features/integrate-with-editors) extension.

-Once installed, the developer can create a new component through it by clicking in the extension and selecting the generate angular component option
+Once installed, the developer can create a new component through it by clicking in the extension and selecting the generate angular component option<br>
 ![generate component](assets/component-generate.png)

 Reference for [Tailwind components](https://tailwindui.com/components)<br> You'll need to sign in with your Relief Applications email account<br>